Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Numerical Results

-We quantify the contributions of CANOPI's algorithm design choices in speeding up the overall computation time, in comparison to a hypothetical naive implementation.
-Table \ref{tab:speedups} reports an overall speedup of 58x.
-Here, ``Total time'' is decomposed as $[\text{(Subproblem time)}{\times}\text{(Subproblem repeats)} + \text{(1st stage }x_{k+1} \text{ time)}]\times \text{(BUND iterations)}$.
-Subproblem time refers to the time to solve all oracles in Alg. \ref{alg:bundle}'s lines \eqref{alg:bundle:forloop_start}-\eqref{alg:bundle:forloop_end} in parallel, which is sped up by using the minimal cycle basis.
-Within an iteration $k$, subproblem repeats would be required if contingency constraint generation is applied naively, i.e. converge on all binding contingency constraints for a fixed $x_k$; the \emph{interleaved iterations} design eliminates this factor. ``Master problem time'' refers to Alg. \ref{alg:bundle}'s lines \eqref{alg:bundle:fk_hat}-\eqref{alg:bundle:x}, the majority of which is spent on the master lower-bound problem in line \eqref{alg:bundle:L} and the analytic center problem in line \eqref{alg:bundle:x} to obtain the next iterate.
-Using the \emph{analytic center} approach rather than the traditional level method's quadratic projection objective leads to a significant speedup factor, which is even larger in our novel \emph{nodal} context than previously reported for zonal models \cite{pecci2025regularized}.
-Finally, the number of BUND iterations is reduced by delegating impedance feedback adjustments to a transmission-only heuristic (CORR), rather than sequentially re-optimizing the full capacity expansion model as done in \cite{neumann2019heuristics}.
+Second,} ``Master problem time'' refers to Alg. \ref{alg:bundle}'s lines \eqref{alg:bundle:fk_hat}-\eqref{alg:bundle:x}, the majority of which is spent on the master lower-bound problem in line \eqref{alg:bundle:L} and the analytic center problem in line \eqref{alg:bundle:x} to obtain the next iterate.
+Using the \emph{analytic center} approach rather than the traditional level method's quadratic projection objective leads to a significant speedup factor {(10.05 to 0.23 minutes)}, which is even larger in our novel \emph{nodal} context than previously reported for zonal models \cite{pecci2025regularized}. {Finally, the ``Pre'' total hours is estimated as $(5.07\times 5 + 10.05) \cdot \frac{104}{60}$.}